yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 Transformer type: `io.debezium.connector.yugabytedb.transforms.PGCompatible`

-YugabyteDB CDC service publishes events by default with a schema that only includes columns that have been modified.
+By default, the YugabyteDB CDC service publishes events with a schema that only includes columns that have been modified.
 The source connector then sends the value as `null` for columns that are missing in the payload.
-Each column payload includes a `set` field that is used to signal if a column has been set to `null` or is not present in the payload from YugabyteDB.
+Each column payload includes a `set` field that is used to signal if a column has been set to `null` because it wasn't present in the payload from YugabyteDB.

-However, some sink connectors may not understand the above format. `PGCompatible` transforms the payload to a format that is compatible with the format of the standard change data events.
-Specifically, it transforms column schema and value to remove the set field and collapse the payload such it only contains the data type schema and value.
+However, some sink connectors may not understand the preceding format. `PGCompatible` transforms the payload to a format that is compatible with the format of the standard change data events.
+Specifically, it transforms column schema and value to remove the set field and collapse the payload such that it only contains the data type schema and value.

 PGCompatible differs from `YBExtractNewRecordState` by recursively modifying all the fields in a payload.